-Indeed, the Internet has recently been flush with rumors of a new version of the HSK in development.
-The new version will purportedly increase the number of levels, while simultaneously increasing the total required vocabulary from 5,000 words to 10,000.
-This would undoubtedly be a step in the right direction.
+Indeed, the Internet has recently been flush with content about the new version of the HSK exam.
+The new version has increased the number of levels, while simultaneously increasing the total required vocabulary from 5,000 words to 11,000.
+This is undoubtedly a step in the right direction.

 With these two challenges in mind (not learning enough, and forgetting what is learned), let’s explore how to practically solve the vocabulary problem.

 No matter how good your learning strategy is, your long-term results will be suboptimal unless you have a good retention strategy (to remember what you learned).